DataDog/hiring-engineers/answers.md

 sudo datadog-agent status ### check status of agent
 ```

-The result should be like the image bellow
+The result should be like the image below.
 #### - Please see image: postgres1.png

 Let's check our dashboard: click Dashboards on the menu and select Postgres - Metrics.